 This technology also offers solutions to another key struggle that many freelancers face: turning proposals into contracts.
 While many must reformat their proposal and change the file format into a shareable document that both parties can edit, Hectic's platform allows you to convert it and collect signatures in moments.
 You do not need to stress over multiple document readers, platforms, and editors.

 Now that you know how to write and format project proposals that will get you clients, it's time to get started.
-Get early access to the tool that freelancers can use to grow their business.
-You can use Hectic for free until your clientele begins to grow, so you can minimize your finances as a growing business.
+Start for free today with the tool that freelancers can use to grow their business.

 We look forward to helping you thrive!